 Your campaign revenue

-The sales tracker does not account in this KPI, only the receipts created into the platform.
+The sales tracker does not account in this KPI, only the orders created into the platform.

 Statistics displayed in your journey